How To Use Capistrano to Automate Deployments: Getting Started

 Similar to other automation libraries, using Capistrano arbitrary functions can be performed on the virtual server without direct interference - by having Capistrano execute a script (i.e. a recipe).
 However, in general, you can think of this tool as your very own deployment assistant, helping you with almost anything from getting the code on your deployment machine to bootstrapping the deployment process -- and it can do this on multiple systems at once or in a round-robin fashion.

-Looking at many tutorials on the internet, you might get the impression that Capistrano is a match-made-in-haven for RoR.
+Looking at many tutorials on the internet, you might get the impression that Capistrano is the perfect framework for RoR.
 However, despite being a Ruby focused framework (or tool), you can safely use it to handle many different kind of deployment scenarios with its recipes, including deploying PHP web-applications.

 Ruby Programming Language